The Best Molasses Cookies

-These molasses cookies are buttery, chewy, soft on the inside but crisp on the outside.
-Flavored with ground ginger, cinnamon, and nutmeg these also make amazing holiday gifts for family and friends.
+These molasses cookies are buttery, chewy, and soft on the inside but crisp on the outside.
+Flavored with ground ginger, cinnamon, and nutmeg, these also make amazing holiday gifts for family and friends.

-The one ingredient that begs to come out from the back of the closest as soon as fall sets are the jar of molasses.
-Isn't it?
+The jar of molasses is the one ingredient that begs to come out from the back of the closet as soon as fall sets.
+Isn’t it?
 It is the perfect cookie to make during this season.
 I love giving these cookies as gifts during the holidays because they smell so wonderful.

 Ingredients and substitutes

-- Sugar - The combination of white and brown is what gives us that soft on the inside and crisp on the outside cookie.
-If you want more soft, use more of the dark brown and less of the white sugar.
+- Sugar – The combination of white and brown gives us that soft on the inside and crisp on the outside cookie.
+If you want them to be softer, use dark brown and less white sugar.

 - Egg – I use just one egg yolk to prevent these cookies from spreading too much.

-- In the bowl of a stand mixer with the paddle attachment - cream the butter and both sugars until light and fluffy.
+- Wet ingredients – In the bowl of a stand mixer with the paddle attachment, cream the butter and both sugars until light and fluffy.
+Then, add the egg and vanilla extract.

-- Add egg yolk, molasses, and vanilla.
-Followed by the flour mixture.
-Combine well but do not overmix.
+- Dry to wet -Add the flour mixture.
+Combine well, but do not overmix.

-- Use a cookie scoop or two tablespoons to remove golf size balls - Roll into a ball, then coat in the sanding or super-fine sugar.
+- Balls – Use a cookie scoop or two tablespoons to remove golf-size balls.
+Roll them into a ball, then coat them with sanding or super-fine sugar.

 Frequently asked questions